Upgrade to Coveo for Sitecore 5

 Content Search API and LINQ

 Coveo for Sitecore 5 no longer supports the use of LINQ expressions to customize queries sent to the Coveo index.
-You can refer to our how-to article on using the Coveo for Sitecore Hive UI Framework instead of LINQ expressions (see Moving Away From LINQ).
+We provide a how-to article on using the Coveo for Sitecore Hive UI Framework instead of LINQ expressions.